-Master Plumber Bill Stevens, president of Berkeys Plumbing, Heating and Air Conditioning, said most Texas homes are built on concrete slabs that have plumbing lines encased in the concrete slab and beneath it.
+Master Plumber Jamie Wooldridge, president of Berkeys Plumbing, Heating and Air Conditioning, said most Texas homes are built on concrete slabs that have plumbing lines encased in the concrete slab and beneath it.

 The cause and effect are simple, but devastating.
 As soil beneath a slab dries out it shrinks, which causes the house to settle unevenly, resulting in slab cracks that require foundation repair.
 Drought conditions also cause nearby trees and foundation plantings to extend their roots under foundations to pull water from the soil.